Julian Waits is the former CEO of ThreatTrack Security and serves as the Chairman of ICMCP’s Strategic Advisory Board.

 Jackie Wynn is responsible for leading the strategy and market development for the RSA Global Public Sector Team, which includes federal, state and local government agencies as well as nation countries.
 She is responsible for developing and executing high-impact integrated strategies through improved business processes, and implementation of complex strategic projects and partnerships at the global level.

-Prior to joining RSA, Jackie held senior management roles within EMC Global Professional Services where she led the Global Residency Practice for two years and provided cross functional leadership, P &L management and revenue growth of over 15% higher than market.
-She also helped to implement the Global Services Sales Enablement Function across the cloud, trust and big data solution platforms which resulted in cross functional collaborative growth of over 20% with targeted field programs.
+Prior to joining RSA, Jackie held senior management roles within EMC Global Professional Services where she led the Global Residency Practice for two years and provided cross functional leadership, P &L management and revenue growth of over 15% higher than the market.
+She also helped to implement the Global Services Sales Enablement Function across the cloud, trust and big data solution platforms which resulted in cross-functional collaborative growth of over 20% with targeted field programs.

 Jackie brings over 25 years of experience in information technology, including acquisition strategy, technology alliance partners, transformation and change management, global business development, P & L management and global business operations.
 She has held senior executive positions within Kodak, Digital, Compaq and HP.